baconeta/cat-burglar/readme.md

 ### Game tasks

+#### Inventory
-#### Inventory: A complete item inventory system was built and then displayed on the HUD with item space limitations.
+A complete item inventory system was built and then displayed on the HUD with item space limitations.
 This gave us some functionality to create tasks and achievements based on item retrieval.

+#### Collectable Items
-#### Collectable Items: We took some of the items from the supermarket shelves and started laying some of them around the room, in spots where cats might be able to sneakily grab them without it being noticed they were missing.
+We took some of the items from the supermarket shelves and started laying some of them around the room, in spots where cats might be able to sneakily grab them without it being noticed they were missing.
 That’s where you come in!

+#### Tasks
-#### Tasks: A completely customisable interface was designed to make different task types and allow easy extension of the gameplay.
+A completely customisable interface was designed to make different task types and allow easy extension of the gameplay.
 After playing around with the most logical ones, we settled with item retrieval, and a few fun ones (like meow a number of times… cats love to meow)!
 There is a simple controller dedicated to managing the possible tasks which allows easy customisation and game design.

-### Title/Loading Screen (~45 sec w achievements)
+### Title/Loading Screen

-#### Design:
+#### Design
 We implemented a loading screen, which preloads audio and any global non-singleton systems, like the achievements system.
 We also have an animated cat in the title screen, to make the scene feel more alive and less static.

-#### How to play:
+#### How to play
 Although we tried to make the gameplay as intuitive as possible, we thought it would be a good idea to have a panel to explain to players what the game is all about, and how they should be playing it.

-#### Achievements:
+#### Achievements
 To make sure that the game remained fun to play a few times, and because we both are achievement hunters too, we decided to add a local achievements system.
 This made it fun to replay while attempting to complete everything on the list.

 ### Sound/Lighting Design